tocco/teamcity-docker-server/README.md

 ## TeamCity Server Image Dockerfile

-This project contains the Dockerfile and all necessary scripts to build the Docker image and run a TeamCity server inside the container.
+This project contains the Dockerfile and all necessary scripts to build the Docker image and run a TeamCity server inside a container.

 You can pull the ready-to-use image from the Docker Hub repository